stuburger/yafl/README.md

 ## The **Form** Component

 The Form component contains all the state that makes yafl work.
 All other yafl components *have* to be rendered as a child of a `<Form>`.
-Trying to render a Field outside of a Form will cause an error to be thrown.
+Trying to render a Field outside of a Form, for example, will cause an error to be thrown.

 Note: if you are nesting forms this may cause some pretty strange behaviour.
 If you have a use case for nested forms you'll have to use yafl's only non-component export: `createFormContext`.